Colleen Flynn

 Colleen Flynn is an American actress.
-In 1995, Flynn earned a nomination for Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her performance in an episode "Love's Labor Lost" of NBC medical drama ER.
+In 1995, Flynn earned a nomination for Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her performance in the episode "Love's Labor Lost" of NBC medical drama ER.

-Flynn was regular cast member on the short-lived series such as Flipper and To Have & to Hold.
+Flynn was regular cast member on the short-lived series Flipper and To Have & to Hold.
 She also appeared in a recurring roles on China Beach, The Practice, Judging Amy and Nip/Tuck.
 Flynn guest-starred on television series such as The X-Files, Roswell, Crossing Jordan, Without a Trace, The Drew Carey Show, Everwood, The Closer, Cold Case, House and Grey's Anatomy.

 Her film credits include Last Exit to Brooklyn, Serving in Silence: The Margarethe Cammermeyer Story, Two Mothers for Zachary, Clear and Present Danger, Pay It Forward and Project X.